calonso/IETechMBA/relational/README.md

    1. Enter a stack name of your choice (e.g: 'RelationalLabStack').
 Click Next again
    1. Nothing to do in this 'Configure stack options' screen.
 Just click 'Next'
    1. Nothing to do in this 'Review' screen.
 Just scroll to the bottom and click 'Create stack'
    1. Creation process should finish successfully after ~5 minutes.
+Take a look at the `infrastructure.yaml` file and what you see on screen (click the refresh button often) to understand what is being created.
 1. Now let's run some queries on our new database.
    1. Click 'Services' and then 'RDS' to open the RDS (Relational Database Service) console.
    1. Click the 'Databases' menu on the left hand.
 Then you should see the newly created `techmbatestcluster` cluster.
 Play around a little bit to understand what's at hand.